expectedparrot/edsl/docs/data.rst

 * Build up training data to train or fine-tune a smaller model.
 * Build up a public repository of queries and responses so others can learn from them.

 How it works
 ^^^^^^^^^^^^
-The `Cache` is a dictionary-like object that stores the inputs and outputs of a language model.
+A `Cache` is a dictionary-like object that stores the inputs and outputs of a language model.
-Specifically, the cache has an attribute, `data`, that is dictionary-like.
+Specifically, a cache has an attribute, `data`, that is dictionary-like.

-The keys of the cache are hashes of the unique inputs to the language model.
+The keys of a cache are hashes of the unique inputs to a language model.
-The values are `CacheEntry` objects, which store the inputs and outputs of the language model.
+The values are `CacheEntry` objects, which store the inputs and outputs of a language model.

-It can either be a Python in-memory dictionary or dictionary tied to a SQLite3 database.
+A cache can be stored as either a Python in-memory dictionary or a dictionary connected to a SQLite3 database.
 The default constructor is an in-memory dictionary.
-If an SQLite3 database is used, the cache will persist automatically between sessions.
+If a SQLite3 database is used, a cache will persist automatically between sessions.
+You can also specify that a cache be used for a specific session, in which case it will not persist between sessions.

 After a session, the cache will have new entries.
 These can be written to a local SQLite3 database, a JSONL file, or a remote server.

 Instantiating a new cache
 ^^^^^^^^^^^^^^^^^^^^^^^^^